Why you should stop trying to find your passion at work—and 4 things to look for instead

 "Work can be solving a problem because you have huge debts, or because you're taking care of people that rely on you," she continues.
 "There's a lot of other meanings to work that don't have just to do with our passion."

 That can become an issue when the job description doesn't line up with someone's expectation of their true passion.
-That could be a contributing factor as to why their jobs at any given time, according to a survey from JobList, a job search engine.
+That could be a contributing factor as to why nearly half of all workers are considering quitting their jobs at any given time, according to a survey from JobList, a job search engine.

 "The issue of moving on is because people keep thinking that they should find passion, purpose, mission, meaning in their work," Perel says of job-hopping.
 "And if they don't feel it on an intense level, they start to think that they're in the wrong place.
 Not everybody's job is going to be the most interesting part of their life."